This guest piece was written by Heidi Olson, RN, MSN, CPN, SANE-P, an expert witness and child victim advocate. 4-minute read.

 The normalization of sexual violence in intimate relationships

-There was a young teenage girl in our Emergency Department who had been brutally raped by her boyfriend who was the same age.
+There was a young teenage girl in our Emergency Department who had been brutally raped by her boyfriend, who was the same age.

 During the assault, she pleaded with him to stop, which he ignored.
 He called her horrific names and ejaculated on her face.
-It was scene straight out of the porn industry.
-This caused massive amounts of damage for both of them.
+It was a scene straight out of the porn industry.
+This caused massive amounts of damage to both of them.
 The female victim had been sexually assaulted and violated, and the male expressed suicidal ideations when it was over.

 Because sexual violence is becoming so normalized among kids, they truly do not recognize it for what it is.

-Quickly, after getting access to a screen, she accidentally stumbled onto porn as so many kids do.
+Quickly, after getting access to a screen, she accidentally stumbled onto porn, as so many kids do.

 The 12-year-old admitted that she now can’t stop looking at pornography and has thousands of videos of violence against women seared into her mind.
 The porn industry groomed her into thinking her assault was normal.